More U.S. sanctions likely if Russian actions in Ukraine continue

 A new round of U.S. sanctions against Russia is likely to target influential people or firms in its business sectors, such as energy, engineering and financial services, as spelled out in President Barack Obama's executive order last month.

-The U.S. goal to put more pressure on Russian President Vladimir Putin's closest business allies.
-When sanctions were announced in March, the U.S. Treasury said it would largely focus on sanctioning people and their personal assets, not any businesses they operate.
+The U.S. goal is to put more pressure on Russian President Vladimir Putin's business allies.
+When sanctions were announced in March, the U.S. Treasury said it would largely focus on people and their personal assets, not businesses they operate.

 But U.S. officials, speaking on condition of anonymity, said there was no certainty European nations would be on board with sanctions that would cause real pain and be felt not only in Russia's economy but by U.S. and European interests too.

-Broader sanctions could cause collateral damage to companies that would be forced to sever ties with blacklisted firms.
+Broader sanctions could cause collateral damage to companies that would be forced to sever ties with blacklisted firms and could also affect Russian energy deliveries to western Europe.

-It was also unclear whether a Geneva meeting involving the United States, Russia and Ukraine would happen now, the U.S. officials said, as the Russians had begun setting preconditions, including that Ukraine could not use force to quell unrest in the east, and that all of Ukraine's regions, including pro-Russian areas, would have to be included in the delegation.
+It was also unclear whether Thursday's planned Geneva talks involving the United States, Russia and Ukraine would happen now, the U.S. officials said, as the Russians had begun setting preconditions, including that Ukraine could not use force to quell unrest in the east, and that all of Ukraine's regions, including pro-Russian areas, be included in the discussion.

+The three sources said the Obama administration had been hesitant to impose the sectoral sanctions but that events over the weekend in eastern Ukraine had clearly tilted the debate in the direction of doing more, rather than less.

+European Union foreign ministers are scheduled to meet on Monday to discuss further Ukraine sanctions.
+One source said the United States would likely hold off on deciding on further sanctions until it sees where the EU consensus emerges.

 DESIGNS ON EASTERN UKRAINE?